WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 ```

 The `delegate` clause does not have an associated body, so try-delegate blocks
 don't have an `end` instruction at the end.
-The `delegate` instruction takes a
+The `delegate` clause takes a
-try label and delegates exception handling to a `catch`/`catch_all`/`delegate`
+label and essentially rethrows the exception inside the block corresponding to that label.
+If the label denotes a `try` block, it therefor delegates exception handling to the corresponding `catch`/`catch_all`/`delegate` handler
-specified by the `try` label.
+of that `try` block.
 For example, consider this code:

 ```
 try $l0